 Continuing our series profiling leading SEO consultants from top digital marketing agencies, CanIRank Community Relations Associate Melissa Gosse interviews one of the SEO industry’s most successful digital agencies’ CEO, Alan Hughes, to learn the processes his company goes through to efficiently keep boosting businesses’ rankings on Google.
 Lots of golden nuggets in this one…

 Melissa Gosse (MG): The SEO industry evolves extremely quickly.
 Google constantly releases new rules around what is and is not allowed in “proper SEO”.
 Algorithms change, often without warning or guidance.
 Even professionals who have been in the SEO niche for years must keep learning and adapting their methods.
 But there are a few out there who have mastered the technique to successfully keep small and medium-sized companies not only competing with the big ones but also outranking them!

 Our guest Alan Hughes (AH) started out working for a boutique Google AdWords management agency.
-After building the agency to a point of over 300 clients, they realized it was necessary to start offering digital marketing and SEO services to existing clients or clients would potentially jump ship to a competitor.
+After building the agency to a point of over 300 clients, they realized it was necessary to start offering digital marketing and SEO services to existing clients or clients who would potentially jump ship to a competitor.
 It was a hard and fast learning curve but it didn’t take long for Alan to realize that with the right tools, SEO is not as complicated as it appears.

 This is when Click Champion was born.
-An Australian full-service digital marketing agency comprised of tertiary qualified web developers and online marketers from the “dot com” boom.
+An Australian full-service top digital marketing agency comprised of tertiary qualified web developers and online marketers from the “dot com” boom.

 MG: What makes your digital agency Click Champion unique?

 AH: First of all, we don’t employ sales people.
 Everybody at Click Champion has a thorough understanding of marketing businesses online and all our staff actively work in some capacity on client accounts.
 We offer businesses a one-stop shop for all their digital marketing needs.
 Our head senior SEO strategist has over 15 years experience in the industry and we’re fully certified by Google to set up and manage Google AdWords campaigns.
 We link the two together, often using aggressive remarketing campaigns to maximize the value of traffic we gain through ranking clients’ sites with CanIRank.